lisp-mirror/nodgui/README.txt

            `'{'' to `\{').

-           You should put a space before the closing square brackets, this is an annoyng bug that will be solved soon or later.
+           You should put a space before the closing square brackets, this is an annoying bug that will be solved soon or later.

         3. The function [`postscript'] returns a postscript file as string instead of write a file on disk;